sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 For now, the main thing to remember is that **code** goes into the **`workflow` subfolder**  and the **rest** is mostly **input/output files**, except for the **`config` subfolder**, which will be **explained later**.
 All **output files** generated in the workflow should be stored under **`results/`**.

-Now, let's download the data, uncompress them and build the first part of the directory structure.
+Let's download the data, uncompress them and build the first part of the directory structure.

 ```sh linenums="1"
 ssh -i ~/.ssh/key_username.pem username@18.195.170.182  # Connect to server; don't forget to change key_username and username